dhis2/dhis2-docs/src/sysadmin/index.md

 ## Introduction { #install_introduction }

-DHIS2 runs on all platforms for which there exists a Java JDK, which includes most popular operating systems such as Windows, Linux and Mac.
+DHIS2 runs on all platforms for which there exists a Java JRE, which includes most popular operating systems such as Windows, Linux and Mac.
 DHIS2 runs on the PostgreSQL database system.
 DHIS2 is packaged as a standard Java Web Archive (WAR-file) and thus runs on any Servlet containers such as Tomcat and